Operation MacArthur: March

-The allies learned more about Thao’s intentions on 1 March when the commander of the 9th Battalion, 66th Regiment, Vu Nhu Y, turned himself in and spoke at length to allied interrogators.
+The allies learned more about Thảo’s intentions on 1 March when the commander of the 9th Battalion, 66th Regiment, Vu Nhu Y, turned himself in and spoke at length to allied interrogators.
 He explained that the post-Tet mission of the 1st Division was to draw allied units into the region in order to create opportunities for PAVN/VC units elsewhere in the country.
 The division and elements of the 40th Artillery Regiment would continue to harass Ben Het and Đắk Tô with indirect fire, while the 66th Regiment looked for opportunities to assault outposts.
 The same was true for the 174th Regiment.
 The North Vietnamese officer admitted that the 1st Division still had not fully recovered from the Đắk Tô campaign, even though it had recently obtained a fresh regiment, the 320th, to replace the battered 32nd, which had moved south to Darlac Province to operate under front control with the 33rd Regiment.
 The 320th Regiment, formerly the 209th Regiment, 312th Division, had just arrived from North Vietnam and was near full strength.
-Thao could also reinforce an attack along Route 512 with the independent 24th Regiment if the need arose.
+Thảo could also reinforce an attack along Route 512 with the independent 24th Regiment if the need arose.

 On 3 March at 18:00 a Division unit was attacked by fire 28 km northwest of Pleiku and returned fire supported by helicopter gunships killing 15 PAVN/VC.
 On 4 March at 16:00 a unit of the 3rd Brigade searching a village 15 km southeast of Pleiku engaged 40–50 VC.
 The unit was supported by helicopter gunships and airstrikes and the VC withdrew after three hours leaving 30 dead.
 On 8 March at 09:25 the 7th Squadron, 17th Cavalry Regiment engaged an enemy force 25 km south of Đắk Tô, two more troops joined the battle at 15:00 and the enemy withdrew at 19:00 leaving 14 dead; U.S. losses were one killed.
-On 16 March at 10:30 a unit of the 173rd Airborne Brigade engaged an enemy force 18 km north-northwest of Kontum.
+On 16 March at 10:30, a unit of the 173rd Airborne engaged an enemy force 18 km north-northwest of Kontum.
 The enemy withdrew at 12:40, but was reengaged at 15:30 until the enemy withdrew at nightfall leaving 50 dead; U.S. losses were one killed.
 On 17 March at 17:10 a unit of the 173rd Airborne in a night defensive position 19 km northwest of Kontum received fire and the unit returned fire supported by artillery forcing the enemy to withdraw.